 - 1. Regardless of driver apparel passing prior inspections, compliance with the rules must be made at post-race inspections. - 2.
 No camera or digital acquisition devises can be attached to any driver's helmet.
 This will be in effect anytime a race vehicle is on the track, whether it be a test, practice session, or in competition. - 3.
-ISR will continue to strongly encourage all drivers in all disciplines / divisions to source helmets that continue to display High Vis Colors/International Orange that covers 50% of the helmet for Snow Cross to prevent possible driver injuries during competitive events. - 4.
+ISR will continue to strongly encourage all drivers in all disciplines / divisions to source helmets that continue to display High Vis Colors/International Orange that covers 50% of the helmet for Snow Cross to prevent possible driver injuries during competitive events.
 Full coverage helmets are mandatory.
 Helmets will be full protective coverage and carry the 2015 Snell Foundation Approval Code.
 Helmets carrying European Standard ECE 22.05 are also approved.
 This is also mandatory in the tune-up area.
 The helmet must be securely fastened at all times.
 Helmet must display original ECE, or Snell decal as provided by the manufacturer.
 Decals that are covered or eliminated will be cause for rejection of the helmet.
-(NOTICE 2022-2023 Snell Approval Code will be 2020) - 5.
+NOTICE: 2022 -2023 Snell approval code will be 2015.
+Due to supply chain issues Snell helmet standards will remain at 2015 for the 2022-2023 season.
+For the 2024 season the Snell code will be 2020.
+If competitors are successful in purchasing a 2020 Snell code helmet, they are highly encouraged to use it. - 4.
 At least one hundred forty-four (144) square inches of visible area on both the driver's front and back (upper body) will be blaze orange in color at all events.
 Jackets / Pullovers / Jerseys will be teched lying flat on the ground front and back.
-This is strongly recommended in all other types of racing. - 6.
-Gloves and clothing, along with at least above ankle leather boots are mandatory (above ankle boot must have a minimum of 6 inches of leather above the ankle). - 7.
+(Must Be Solid Color No Fading) This is strongly recommended in all other types of racing. - 5.
+Gloves and clothing, along with at least above ankle leather boots are mandatory (above ankle boot must have a minimum of 6 inches of leather above the ankle). - 6.
 Eye protection mandatory; facemasks may be required at the starting line at the discretion of the Race Director.
-If corrective lenses are required to drive a motor vehicle, the driver will also be required to wear them when racing. - 8.
+If corrective lenses are required to drive a motor vehicle, the driver will also be required to wear them when racing. - 7.
 Hearing protection is mandatory in all non-stock classes in all types of competition.
-Recommended for all stock class competition. - 9.
-The use of upper body protection equipment is mandatory, except for enclosed cockpits.
+Recommended for all stock class competition. - 8.
+The use of upper body protection equipment is manuatory, except for enclosed cockpits.
 The upper body protection must cover all body areas shown in illustration.
 It will protect the driver in mid-body and back areas and be capable of resisting penetration and dissipating force of impacts while absorbing the shock of most blows.
-Typical motocross vests do not meet this rule. - 10.
+Typical motocross vests do not meet this rule. - 9.
 Shin and knee guards are mandatory.
 Shin and knee guards will be worn on both legs.
-The shin guard must extend from the instep to above the kneecap and be constructed of an impenetrable material. - 11.
-Upper Arm Pads and Elbow pads are highly recommended in all forms of racing. - 12.
+The shin guard must extend from the instep to above the kneecap and be constructed of an impenetrable material. - 10.
+Upper Arm Pads and Elbow pads are highly recommended in all forms of racing. - 11.
 Neck bracing is driver preference and is not required.